August 1, 2017 | Last updated: May 12, 2021

 Create a new pipeline and set the trigger mode to On push.
 This way the pipeline will update the image on every change in the selected branch:

-- Add the Build Docker image action and select the Dockerfile with the description of your app:
+- Add the Build image action and select the Dockerfile with the description of your app:

 - The next action will test the newly built image before it can be pushed to the registry.
-Add the Run Docker image action and select Use docker image built in previous action from the dropdown:
+Add the Run Image action and indicate the previous action as the source of the image:

 - Once Builds and tests the image, we can push it to the selected Docker registry.
 In this example, we'll use Amazon ECR: